 In 2009, the plane left the European continent and flew to Australia for Strategic Airlines (VH-SSA indicative) until November 2011.
 Then it reached the Air Australia fleet for 4 months.

-From 2013, Airbus A330-200 OO-SFU returned to Belgium and flew for Brussels Airlines until the end of its career.
-The last commercial flight was on the Douala - Brussels route, indicating SN372, on March 16, 2020.
+In 2013, the Airbus A330-200 OO-SFU returned to Belgium and flew to Brussels Airlines until the end of its career.
+The last commercial flight was on the route Douala - Brussels, indicative SN372, on March 16, 2020.